bernardopacini/MPHYS-NASATiltwing-Aerodynamic/README.md

 Dependencies
 ------------

-These optimizations require a variety of dependencies that include fundamental tools such as GCC / GNU, MPI, and PETSc, as well as the MACH framework, developed at the University of Michigan.
+These optimizations require a variety of dependencies that include fundamental tools such as GCC / GNU, MPI, and PETSc, as well as the MACH optimization framework.
-For infomration on how to install DAFoam and the required dependencies, checkout the [online installation guide](https://dafoam.github.io/mydoc_installation_source.html).
+For information on how to install DAFoam and the required dependencies, checkout the [online installation guide](https://dafoam.github.io/mydoc_installation_source.html).

 DAFoam also ships as a Docker image.
 To avoid installing DAFoam and the associated environment from scratch, checkout the [pre-packaged image](https://dafoam.github.io/mydoc_get_started_download_docker.html).